 - International Association for Social Work with Groups

 My mission is to help contribute to well-being in our world by fostering a sense of safety where healing can take place and empowering us to be the best versions of ourselves.
 I feel very blessed to bear witness to change and transformation in others (and myself!) everyday through my work.
-As we develop a therapeutic relationship – the safe container for our work, we will come to a better understanding of the concerns that brought you to therapy, as well as your strengths that will support your desired change.
-In the therapist role, I experience myself as a companion on your journey within.
-Together, we will remove the barriers between you, your personal goals, and your inherent ability to heal yourself.
+As we develop a working relationship – the safe container for our work, we will come to a better understanding of the concerns that brought you to therapy (or consultation/supervision), as well as your strengths that will support your desired change.
+In the helper role, I experience myself as a companion on your journey.
+Together, we will remove the barriers between you, your personal (or professional/organizational) goals, and your inherent ability to create change in your life, your relationships, and your community.